rootblind/opjustice-lm/automod-model/docs/training_loops.md

 ROC AUC: 0.9383795007749696
 ```

-### Comparing v4 with different classification NLPs on its dataset
+### Comparing v4 with Masked Language Modeling NLPs on its dataset

 ```
 RoBERT-small